snowwhite10/snowwhite10/README.md

 ### Hi, I'm Sania Firdose👋

-- 📖 I’m currently Studying BE at BTI
+- 📖 I’m have completed BE in CSE
 - 🌱 I’m currently learning Programming
 - 👯 I’m looking to collaborate on Youtube
 - 💬 Ask me about ...